pchalamet/InterviewCartPrototype/README.md

 ## Client
-The client is a dummy one and just import the Swagger service definition.
+The client has been created using the Swagger service definition.
 It randomly applies operation on a random cart (so one can run concurrent client to test behaviour).
 Client use the error info on error and display it as well.

 # Build
-Some requirements:
+Some requirements in order to build everything:
 * dotnet core 2.2 sdk must be installed
 * docker
-* powershell
+* powershell core

 Run `build.ps1` to build, test and create docker images.
 Run `run.ps1` to run locally an Orleans silo, the WebApi and kick clients.

+# Alternative build
+Docker images are provided as well, which are used in the GCP build via cloudbuild.yaml.
+Note images are not functionnal as more configuration should be done for exposed endpoints.